FragSoc/esports-bot/README.md

 - [x] AdminCog ✅ Implemented as AdminTools
 - [x] DefaultRoleCog ✅ Implemented as AutoRoles
 - [x] EventCategoriesCog ✅ Implemented as EventTools
-- [ ] LogChannelCog ⏳ WIP implementation in LogChannel
+- [x] LogChannelCog ✅ Implementation as LogChannel
 - [x] MusicCog ✅ Implemented as VCMusic
 - [ ] PingableRolesCog ⏳ WIP implementation in UserRoles
 - [x] RoleReactCog ✅ Implemented as RoleReact